Looking for the best time to visit Scotland? Discover the most enjoyable months for sightseeing, along with crowd levels, weather, and events!

 NOT the best time to visit Scotland with cold, windy, wet weather and very short days

-You may notice I listed winter for the months of November through March, two months longer than the "typical" winter season.
+You may notice that I listed winter as November through March, two months longer than the "typical" winter season.
 That's because it truly feels like winter in both November and March.

-On a side note, there are other places in Europe that will give a better holiday experience without the brutal weather if it's Europe Christmas markets and NYE parties you're looking for.
+On a side note, other places in Europe will give a better holiday experience without the brutal weather if it's Europe Christmas markets and NYE parties you're looking for.

-I will also note, tourist operations and sights in rural areas and less popular cities will operate on greatly reduced hours (often completely closed) November through March.
+I will also note that tourist operations and sights in rural areas and less popular cities will operate on greatly reduced hours (often completely closed) from November through March.

 What to wear in Scotland in Winter

 Dress for warmth this time of year.
-While the actual temperatures, low-30s to mid-40s, don't sound that cold, it actually feels a lot colder with the fierce winds and rain.
+While the actual temperatures, low-30s to mid-40s, don't sound that cold, it feels frigid with the fierce winds and rain.

 Anything that is waterproof/water resistant is a plus.
-I also like to bring hand warmers with me and stick those in my pockets...sometimes even my boots if it's really cold.
+I also like to bring hand warmers with me and stick those in my pockets if it's really cold.

 Scotland winter EVENTS